tri-co-hackathon-2019/python_web_applications/step_by_step_flask.md

 7) Select the public directory and then upload file.
 You can now upload your app.py file from Section I. Note the path for the next step.
 For example: `Select the file you want to upload to “/home/ajancosi/testing/public”.`

 8) Now go back to Setup Python App.
 Click on `WGI file location` and click Edit.
 Here you enter the path to your file, the filename and :application.
 So my file location will be `/home/ajancosi/testing/public` (from step 7), plus `app.py` (from section I step 1), and then `:application`.
 Together I get `/home/ajancosi/testing/public/app.py:application`.
+Now click Save and Update.